Image Credit: Layne Beckner

 Although I began my career way back when in the hospitality management industry in Banff, AB, I still longed for a way to feed my creative soul.
 When I had my first child, I knew I didn’t want to go back to hotels as the stresses and long, somewhat unpredictable hours weren’t conducive to raising a family.
 (Getting calls in the middle of the night to deal with unruly guests was not my idea of a good time, especially with sleeping children!)
 After staying at home to raise my five kids for a number of years, I needed to get back to work, so I focused on what I knew; administration.
 It allowed for a little bit of creativity in terms of marketing and editing, but I knew the literary scene was what was always missing from my life.

 Eventually, I pivoted into my long-awaited literary career.
 I took my writing more seriously, combined my editing experience with courses at Simon Fraser University, and started a freelance editing business.
 I officially entered the fascinating world of writing and publishing.
 Ever since, I’ve gained valuable knowledge and insights about the industry and connected with many authors, agents, editors, and other professionals.
+For the first time, I felt I was finally doing what I was always meant to do.

+But I wasn’t finished yet!
 I knew I wanted to be a literary agent to help authors get their stories out into the world.
 It’s an exciting and rewarding career!
 I researched how I could make that happen.
 Because of my connections with people in the industry through my involvement with The Shit No One Tells You About Writing, running my #badasswriters podcast, starting Foxx Editorial, and co-founding #MoodPitch, I positioned myself well for an agenting role with an editorial mindset (and, with my love of travel and different cultures, an eye for international/foreign rights in the future!).
 And of course, I wouldn’t be here without the encouragement and support of wonderful friends and colleagues, so if you’re reading this, you know who you are, and thank you. 🥰

 Something I wondered about when I was researching literary agent roles was how I could continue my editing work without causing a conflict between the two roles.
 Editing is something I really enjoy doing, and I was pleasantly surprised to find that most literary agents have other sources of income—many of them freelance editors and/or writers.
 Agenting is not an easy career to break into, and you don’t earn an income for quite a while because let’s face it: publishing books is a very slow process.
 Agents don’t make money until our clients make money, and for a new agent, that can mean a long time without a proper income.
 At least for the first few years, it’s necessary to have a job outside of agenting in order to avoid being homeless and penniless!
 That’s one reason why I continue my fiction editing services—but I will never, ever charge my author clients to edit their manuscripts (that’s a huuuuuuge red flag in an agent!).
-Manuscripts that I work on as an editor are strictly with my editing clients; they cannot query me with a project I’ve helped them edit.
+Full manuscripts that I work on as an editor are strictly with my editing clients; they cannot query me with a full project I’ve been hired to edit.

 That said, if we’ve worked together on a project in an editing capacity and you have a different project you’d like to query me with, please feel free!